-The Directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company and to enable them ensure that the financial statements comply with the Companies Act, 1963 (Act 179) (repealed) and subsequently by the Companies Act, 2019 (Act 992).
-They are also responsible for safe guarding the assets of the Company and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.
+The Directors are responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Bank and to enable them ensure that the financial statements comply with the Companies Act, 2019 (Act 992), the Bank and Specialised Deposit-Taking Institutions Act, 2016 (Act 930) and in accordance with International Financial Reporting Standards ("IFRS").
+They are also responsible for safe guarding the assets of the Bank and hence for taking reasonable steps for the prevention and detection of fraud and other irregularities.

+By the order of the Board:

 Name of Director Name of Director

 Signature Signature

 Date Date

-Report of the Directors to the members of South Akim Rural Bank Limited
+Report of the Directors to the members of the Bank

-In accordance with the requirement of section 132 of the Companies Act, 1963 (Act 179) (repealed) and subsequently by the Companies Act, 2019 (Act 992), section 136 and the Bank and Specialised Deposit-Taking Institutions Act, 2016 (Act 930), we present our report together with the audited financial statements for the year ended 31 December 2019, which disclose the statement of the affairs of South Akim Rural Bank Limited (the "Bank").
+In accordance with the requirement of section 132 of the Companies Act, 2019 (Act 992) and the Bank and Specialised Deposit-Taking Institutions Act, 2016 (Act 930), we present our report together with the audited financial statements for the year ended 31 December 2020, which disclose the statement of the affairs of South Akim Rural Bank Limited (the "Bank").